NateTCodes/Skateboard-Store/README.md

 DivisionRepository: lines 7-8, created interface that extends the respective jpa repo
 ExcursionRepository: lines 7-8, created interface that extends the respective jpa repo
-VacationRepository: lines 7-8, created interface that extends the respective jpa repo Part F:
+VacationRepository: lines 7-8, created interface that extends the respective jpa repo

+Part F:
+Created four new java classes under the services package Purchase.java: lines 10-14, created Purchase class that will handle purchasing PurchaseResponse.java: lines 5-7, created a PurchaseResponse class for tracking number that cannot be changed once it is made CheckoutService.java: lines 3-4, created a checkout service class that will return purchase response class when purchased
+CheckoutImpl: lines 19-46 implemented code to retrieve order, generate a tracking number, populate items and create a unique UUID
+Customer.java: lines 53-59, created conditions to add items to order Cart.java: lines 54-60, created conditions to add items to order

 Part G: